jbellars/spring-data-async-queries/README.md

 ## spring-data-java-config

-Base project for Spring Data applications using java configuration highlighting the Async Queries portion of an InfiniteSkills course by Kevin Bowersox
+Base project for Spring Data applications using java configuration rather than the xml configuration used in the InfiniteSkills course by Kevin Bowersox at <a href="https://www.safaribooksonline.com/library/view/spring-data-for/9781771375924/">https://www.safaribooksonline.com/library/view/spring-data-for/9781771375924/</a>

-After going through Kevin Bowersox's Infinite Skills course on Spring Data for Java Developers, the only part the that didn't seem to work as advertised were the Async methods.
-Mind you at the beginning of the course he covered xml and Java configuration, but he proceeded to use the xml configuration throughout the rest of the course, whereas, I kept using Java configuration for each of the exercises and was able to get all the other parts to work.
-One minor difference is I am using IntelliJ IDEA rather than STS, as he uses throughout the course.

-If anyone familiar with Spring Data Async Queries or the segment of his course (https://www.safaribooksonline.com/library/view/spring-data-for/9781771375924/video241705.html) has some insight into what might be missing, please let me know.
+**NOTE:** If you find yourself going through Kevin Bowersox's Infinite Skills course on Spring Data for Java Developers, and you have trouble with the Async methods, make sure you remove the try-with-resources syntax around your ApplicationContext, even if your IDE suggests it is a good idea to prevent possible leaks. **It will cause your context to be destroyed before your asynch queries can be executed/completed.**